anchore/grant/README.md

 ## Usage

-Grant can be used with any container image, sbom document, or directory to scan for licenses and check those results against a set of rules provided by the user.
+Grant can be used with any container image, sbom document, or directory to scan for licenses and check those classifierResults against a set of rules provided by the user.

 Rules take the form of a pattern to match the license against, a name to identify the rule, a mode to either allow,